agencyenterprise/alpha-ai-avatar-sdk-aipi/README.md

 **Note:** Always ensure you keep your API key secure and do not expose it in publicly accessible code.

 Congratulations!
-You have successfully integrated the Avatar SDK into your React app. 🎉 Feel free to experiment and build more complex components with avatars.
+You have successfully integrated the Avatar SDK into your app. 🎉 Feel free to experiment and build more complex components with avatars.